 Rhea Purohit focuses on research-driven storytelling in tech.
-She writes about the psychology and history of adopting new technologies in her column, Learning Curve.
+She writes about the psychology and history of adopting new technologies.

 Executive coach Steve Schlafman on using language models to understand yourself